 The following day was the last day of the fair.
 Twilight did her best to deflect all questions about her burnt hooves, or where she had been all night.
-Everypony was so terribly concerned for her, but she reassured them that she was fine.
-She spent most of the day at the market, resting her legs and drinking apple cider with extra ice cubes.
-Holding the icy cold drinks in her hooves dulled the pain a little, at least for a time.
-Trixie insisted on staying back in Twilight's hotel room.
-She refused to show herself at the market, or even step a hoof outside the door until nightfall, despite Twilight's offer of introducing her to the others.
+Everypony was so terribly concerned for her, but she assured them that she was fine.

 A troupe of dancers was performing nearby when another pony settled down next to Twilight.
-She was so engrossed in watching the dance that she didn't notice the cloaked pony until she spoke.
-“Oh my, Twilight, what happened to your hooves?”
+She was so engrossed in watching the dance that she didn't notice the dark blue unicorn until she spoke.
+“Oh my, Twilight Sparkle.
+What happened to your hooves?”

 Twilight jumped a little and turned around.
-“Oh, hi, I didn't see you there …" Luna looked at her from under her hood.
-Twilight looked down at her hooves.
-“Oh right … it's nothing.
-I'll be fine."
+“Oh, hi.
+I didn't see you there.”
+Twilight followed Luna’s gaze as the disguised princess looked down meaningfully at Twilight’s hooves.
+“Oh right … It's nothing serious, just a little burn.
+I'll be fine.
+Trust me, princess.”

 Twilight looked at Luna with surprise.
 “What for?”

-Luna blushed and looked a little uncomfortable.
-“I just wanted to say thanks, and I … I … I'm sorry if it's inappropriate, I'm really not very good at social customs.
-I just want you to know that I think about you, that you mean a lot to me."
-Luna looked down, biting her lip.
+Luna looked a little uncomfortable.
+“I just wanted to say thank you.
+I'm sorry if this is inappropriate or gives the wrong impression; I am not very good at social customs anymore.
+I just want you to know that your friendship means a lot to me.”

-Twilight stared back at the treasure in her hooves, speechless for a moment.
+Twilight stared back at the treasure in her hooves, left speechless for a moment.

 “Do you like it?”
 Luna asked.